First published in ‘Tai Chi Chuan and Oriental Arts’ magazine Spring 2014

-Back in 2004 when I first went to train in Beijing one of the many things that amazed me was just how often people would rest by squatting flat-footed on the ground rather than sitting on a chair.
+Back in the early 2000s when I first went to train in Beijing one of the many things that amazed me was just how often people would rest by squatting flat-footed on the ground rather than sitting on a chair.
 Everyone would do it, from little children right up to the eldest of the elderly.
 It seemed that the majority of people could demonstrate this excellent, basic mobility.
 Often after training we would eat our lunch in the park and all just simply squat down in a circle around a very low table.
-This was noticeably excellent for my lower body and I love training while I’m resting!
+This was noticeably excellent for my lower body and I love training while I’m resting (and resting while I”m training).
 At this point in time most of the toilets in China consisted of a simple hole or small trench rather than a western toilet, and so a simple ablution would require careful, mindful squatting and balance in order for it to be successful.
-Fortunately, when I was twenty years old my first ever Taiji teacher taught me how to squat properly.
-Despite being quite young and what I thought was very flexible (I could happily do the splits for example) to begin with I found it very difficult to do and couldn’t maintain the position for very long.
-It really perplexed me to find such a simple thing so difficult!
-Yet with daily practice it rapidly became easier as my joints and spine became stronger, more mobile and more stable.
-It really helped with my Taiji and to this day I really enjoy squatting on a very regular basis and often much to the amusement of people around me.
+It was a great motivating factor for myself and other westerners to master the art of squatting rather rapidly.
+Fortunately, when I was twenty years old one of my teachers taught me how to squat properly.
+Despite being quite young and what I thought was very flexible (I could happily do the splits for example) to begin with I found it very difficult to do and certainly couldn’t maintain the position for very long.
+It really perplexed me to find such a simple thing so difficult.
+Yet with simple daily practice it rapidly became easier as my joints and spine became stronger, more mobile and more stable.
+It really helped with my training and to this day I really enjoy squatting on a very regular basis and often much to the amusement of people around me.
 Funnily enough, nowadays I feel that flexibility is quite a gross misconception and an attribute that isn’t half as useful as many people make out who seem to strive for it.
 Anyway, that’s another story for another time.